 Pumpkin Patch

-The pumpkin patch is done for 2023, but it won't be long before spring comes and we're planning for the next one.
-If you love the patch, consider getting more involved next year.
+If you love the patch, consider getting more involved.
 Our core team is small, but mighty.
 We would love to see more faces to help with publicity, scheduling volunteers and more.
 Please reach out via the Saint Mark's contact info or find us on facebook.

 The mission of the St. Mark’s Pumpkin patch is to provide financial support to People Helping People Burlington Food Pantry through the sale of pumpkins throughout the month of October.
 We do this on a collaborative basis, encouraging other organizations in the area to volunteer as teams to participate in this effort.
 Our mission benefits the local Burlington population that are experiencing food insecurity and Navajo reservations in New Mexico where the pumpkins are grown.
 Additionally, we aim to create enjoyable experiences for our pumpkin shoppers and volunteer teams to help the local community and make a positive impact in the world.